area9innovation/flow9/tools/dsl/wase/readme.md

 in their original order.

 TODO:
-- Support "include" so we can build a standard-library
+- Start a standard library to be used by `include`

 - Try to support mutual recursion by recording the types and indexes of all globals and functions before type checking and code gen